FAISeminarsWarwick/FAISeminarsWarwick.github.io/_pages/about.md

   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
   - content: speaker_1.md
-    image_circular: false # crops the image to make it circular